actions/stale/README.md

 ### Debugging

+**Logs:**
 To see the debug output from this action, you must set the secret `ACTIONS_STEP_DEBUG` to `true` in your repository.
+There is a lot of logs so this can be very helpful!

+**Statistics:**
+If the logs are enabled, you can also enable the statistics log which will be visible at the end of the logs once all issues were processed.
+This is very helpful to have a quick understanding of the whole stale workflow.
+Set `enable-statistics` to `true` in your workflow configuration file.

+**Dry-run:**
 You can run this action in debug only mode (no actions will be taken on your issues and pull requests) by passing `debug-only` to `true` as an argument to the action.

+**More operations:**
-You can also increase the maximum number of operations per run by passing `operations-per-run` to `100` for example.
+You can increase the maximum number of operations per run by passing `operations-per-run` to `1000` for example which will help you to handle more operations in a single stale workflow run.
+If the `debug-only` option is enabled, this is very helpful because the workflow will (almost) never reach the GitHub API rate, and you will be able to deep-dive into the logs.

+**Job frequency:**
-Finally, you could also change the cron job frequency in the stale workflow to run stale more often.
+You could change the cron job frequency in the stale workflow to run the stale workflow more often.
+Usually this is not very helpful though.

 ### Contributing